jordalgo/estream/api/estream.md

 # keepHistory

 Sets the \_keepHistory property.
 Set to true by default.
-If this is set to true then an Estream keeps a record of all it's pushed data and errors.
+If this is set to true then an Estream keeps a record of all it's pushed events.

 **Parameters**